Luabee/Mixamo-Root/README.md

 which were published under a Creative Commons 1.0 Universal License (CC0-1.0) located at:
 <https://github.com/Johngoss725/Mixamo-To-Godot>.

-I have simply reworked some of the functions to be less error prone, and to work better inside an addon.
+I (Rynn) have reworked the script to have a fallback bone name since inconsistent bone naming schemes from mixamo downloads were causing me problems.

 This is a Blender 2.8+ script for importing Mixamo Models and adding root bones to it.
 This has only been tested with importing fbx files and exporting to a collection for Godot 4.